ApertureScience-LochxGames/ApertureScience-LochxGames/README.md

 Hello.
-I'm Lochx, the Creator of Lochx Science and Lochx Games (Steam).
-I have a lot of free time, so i have some time to work on stuff.
+I'm Lochx, the Founder of Shadespin Studios.
+In my freetime, I work on stuff like animations, videos, Games, ETC.
 I have several projects, and one of them is HexCryptor.
+I will sometimes release fun things on github, and I hope you enjoy them!
-Have fun!
+# Have fun!